dbpunk-labs/db3cdc/README.md

 # DB3 CDC

-the first decentralized live backup tool for mysql, why we need db3 cdc
+The first decentralized live backup tool for mysql which has the following features [x] replicate mysql to db3 in realtime
-* Many web3 developers use mysql to provide good experience to their users and try hard to build a decentralized data architecture to keep transparent with ther users,
-* No straight way to fully decentralized data architecture. let's approach it step by step.

-So decentralized data backup is a good start to build a fully decentralized data architecture
+[x] recover from last synchronization progress which is stored in db3 after restarting db3cdc [ ] recover mysql from db3

 `Warning`: Using DB3 and DB3 CDC in production enviroment is not recomended